 Stir until this forms a firm dough.
 Roll it out and cut it into cookie shapes.
-I've seen some really great cookie cutters in the shape of dog bones or even cat shaped (LOL!) but all I have is holiday cutters so Keanu gets stocking shaped cookies.
-I used a cup the first time and made round ones but I feel like he'd get them stuck in the roof of his mouth so I don't think round is the best shape for him.
+I’ve seen some really great Pet Theme Cookie Cutters in the shape of dog bones or even cat-shaped (LOL!) but all I have is circles and stars so I’ll make do with what I have.
+Honestly, he could care less about the shape, he eats them no matter what they look like.

 Preheat your oven to 375°.

-Lay out cookies on a non-stick cookie sheet or Sil-Pat Sheets.
+Layout cookies on a non-stick cookie sheet or Silicone, Non-Stick Baking Sheet.

 Bake on center rack for 10-12 minutes or until starting to become golden brown.

 Set aside to cool before giving them to your pup.
 He/She will love their homemade treat.
 They are flavorful and you know exactly what is in them.
 I usually throw most of them in a zipper bag and then into the freezer so they’ll last longer.
 I give them to him frozen and he loves it.
 Every time I open the freezer he’s right there looking at me with sad eyes.